hayes/altr/README.md

 ```html
 <div altr-if="my_val">!!my_val === true</div>
 ```
 if the value in this tag is truthy, the element will be rendered as normal.
-If it is not, the element will be completly removed from the dom until the value is truthy again.
+If it is not, the element will be completely removed from the dom until the value is truthy again.
 Child nodes will not be updated until the value is truthy.

 #### for
 ```html